Geeksltd/DbDarwin/README.md

 5. Rename operations will be shown on the right side.
 6. Clicking on any operation on either side, will show the equivalent generated SQL for it at the bottom of the screen.
 7. Click Done - which shows a screen with the full generated scripts and a button to Download as a file.

+# Running the generated migration SQL
+During a deployment operation, we need to:

+- Take the live database offline
+- Create a backup
+- Run the generated SQL file
+- Bring the database back online

+TODO: This is to be handled via the Jenkins process.
+We will need the DB change script to be injected into the pipeline.
+The simplest approach is to make it an ad-hoc deployment parameter.
+But then, the history will be lost.
+So ideally, we need the generated SQL to be added to the source repo.
+But how?